wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.6.1 =
+Update now for 3 framework code tweaks and full compatibility with WooCommerce version 2.1.9 and WordPress version 3.9.1

 = 1.0.6 =
 Update now for massive feature upgrade.
 11 new features, 5 tweaks and full compatibility with WooCommerce 2.1.8 and WordPress 3.9